Skip to Page Content

 When the difference between the attestation of income and the electronic verification is more than 25%, a reasonable explanation will be sought from the applicant or beneficiary.
 A reasonable explanation may include, but is not limited to, a loss of employment or reduced hours of employment.
 If both the reported income and the data source indicate that the income is below the applicable standard then no additional information is needed.

 Post-enrollment verification will be completed in accordance with the agency’s verification plan approved by the Centers for Medicare & Medicaid Services (CMS).
-Post-enrollment verification of income and Medicare will be completed within thirty (30) days of the date of enrollment.
+Post-enrollment verification of income and Medicare will be completed within 30 days of the date of enrollment.
 When additional information is needed to complete the eligibility determination, the agency will request such additional information from the individual.
-The individual will be provided thirty (30) days to respond to the request for additional information.
-If the additional information requested is not provided, eligibility will be terminated.
+The individual will be provided 30 days to respond to the request for additional information.
+If the additional information requested is not provided, eligibility will be terminated unless the child is in a continuous eligibility period.
+See Section 14810.2 Continuous Eligibility for Children in Medicaid.

 Exceptions to the verification requirements will be permitted on a case-by-case basis when documentation does not exist or is not reasonably available, such as for individuals who are homeless or have experienced domestic violence or a natural disaster.
 The exception does not apply to the verification requirements for citizenship and immigration status.